jwmount/HyperAQ-1/README.md

     * Layout

+      This component creates the structure required to display the two major lists of this application.

       * SprinkleList

         SprinkleList is intended to display a complete list of scheduled sprinkles.
 They are to be sorted so that the next sprinkle to become active is always at the top of the table.
+When a sprinkle sequence completes, the next_start_time field is updated by a week, and the table is sorted so that it goes to the bottom of the list.

-        * SpinkleRow
+        * SprinkleRow

         At any point in time, there is only one Sprinkle marked Next(rose color).
 That is when no sprinkle is in action, and the system is quiet.
 The next sprinkle scheduled has the Next state.
         When a sprinkle gets activated, its' state becomes Active(blue).
 All other sprinkles are marked Idle(plain).
 When an active sprinkle stops sprinkling, its' state goes to Idle, and its next_start_time attribute is updated to its next schedule on/off sequence, and it is sorted to the end of the list.